hawley-jeffrey-bah/payment-accuracy/website/pages/programs/va-supplies-and-materials.md

       was the best mitigation strategy in order to develop stronger internal controls and mitigate risks within existing payment processes.
     Mitigation_Strategy: app4_1
-  - Action_Taken: Completed
-    Completion_Date: FY2024 Q4
-    Description_Action_Taken: Actions taken included restructuring existing local and national contracts and rejecting invoices that do not comply with contract requirements, including no receipt for goods or services.
-Additionally, VA ensured ordering processes were compliant with statute and regulation.
-These actions were designed to reduce overpayments attributed to failure to access data/information, technically improper payments attributed to statutory requirements of program not met, and unknown payments attributed to being unable to determine whether proper or improper.
-Change process was the best mitigation strategy in order to develop stronger internal controls and mitigate risks within existing payment processes.
-    Mitigation_Strategy: atp4_1
   Confidence_Level: 95% to <100%
   End_Date: 09/2023
   Hide_Improper_Payment_Estimates_Doughnut_Chart: false